Piperski13/powerplant-dashboard/README.md

-# Node.js Express PostgreSQL CRUD API
+# Node.js Express PostgreSQL CRUD API with JWT Auth

 A CRUD API built with Node.js, Express, and PostgreSQL for managing records in a sample database.